Stories of Hope for Women’s Health

 Fistula and other gynecological repairs

 Fistulas usually occur during the first delivery when labor takes a long time.
 Many Ugandan women who live in remote areas labor at home or during a walk to the closest hospital.
 By the time they reach a hospital, it is often too late.
 In many cases, the babies die during birth.
 The tragic stories associated with obstetric fistulas are the biggest motivation for the Swiss team to collaborate with the hospital’s surgical team.
-Nothing is more satisfying than looking into the smiling faces of happy patients after a successful intervention.
+Nothing is more satisfying than looking into the smiling faces of happy patients after a successful intervention, and knowing that their restored health has for many women led to restored relationships and families.

 Patient A